dia-bolix/cheffing_it_up/README.md

 To create the env for a new developer, run `make dev_env`.

-We will write a API-driven adventure game where characters explore a world, meet threats, find treasure, etc.
+We will be making a cookbook API which stores recipes.

 ## Requirements

-- List all available character types
+- Store recipes
+- Get recipes
-- Get a description of a character type
+- Get recipes by type/time of day
-- List all active characters
-- Signup
-- Signin
+- Share recipes (with a link or txt file)
-- Describe a locale
+- Search for a recipe
-- Allow character to move
-- Allow character to act
+- Adding images to a recipe
-- Allow character to talk to other characters in locale

 ## Design

-Each of the main requirements will correspond to an API endpoint.